oVirt/infra-docs/CI/Build_and_test_standards.md

 A project can be configured to run standard tests in [jenkins][oVirt_Jenkins].
 The configurations are done by creating two files in the [jenkins repo][jenkins_git_repo]:
 1. A project yaml file, named '{project name}_standard.yaml'
 2. An scm yaml file for the project git repo, named {project}.yaml.

 The yaml files will be read by jenkins-job-builder and the configurations will be deployed to jenkins once the patch is merged.
 [Here][Adding a yamlized jobs to Jenkins with JJB] you can find more info about testing/updating yaml configurations before the patch is merged.

-### creating a project yaml file:
+### Creating a project yaml file:
 First, a project directory should be created in [jenkins repo][jenkins_git_repo] under jobs/confs/projects.
 Within this directory, a project yaml file named '{project name}_standard.yaml' should be created and the following needs to be